Phryne Fisher: Television

 Miss Fisher's Murder Mysteries is a television costume drama series based on the novels, starring Essie Davis in the title role.
 The Australian Broadcasting Corporation and Every Cloud Productions produced the series of thirteen one-hour episodes, the first series of which premiered on ABC1 on 24 February 2012.

 A second series of 13 episodes followed in 2013, telecast from 6 September to 22 December.

 A third series of 8 episodes has been released in 2015.
 The first episode aired on 8 May, and the season wrapped up with Episode 8 on 26 June.

-A new series called Ms Fisher's Modern Murder Mysteries featuring a niece named Peregrine, in a somewhat later time period, is being trailed on the UK Drama channel.
+A spin-off series called Ms Fisher's Modern Murder Mysteries featuring a niece named Peregrine that was set during the early 1960s period, had two seasons across 2019–2021.

-The series has been well awarded: